 Robotic Arc Welding

 Robotic arc welding is a new technique in the industry but it is catching up the robotic spot welding.
-Arc is produced with the help of a power supply and electrode is held in the wrist of the robot.
+Arc is produced with the help of a power supply and an electrode is held in the wrist of the robot.
 Robotic arc welding equipment is very costly but they produce high production rates and they have a high return on the investment.
 However, it has facilitated the welding industry in achieving the required extent of the welding process.

 Robotic TIG welding